zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] moving to SwiftUI

 ^If it isn't clear by now, let me say that again: SwiftUI is a massive shift from AppKit and UIKit.

+---

+[.text: #fff, text-scale(1.5)]

+# The SwiftUI struggle

+- you will be struggling coming from AppKit/UIKit
+- ...until it just clicks.
+- all of us is still figuring it out
+- when people say that something is impossible in SwiftUI, it means they haven’t figured it out and give up.

 ^If you're not struggling when moving from UIKit, you're probably doing it wrong ^This is such an important point that I've made a slide to further enphatized it.
 ^It’s like somebody fluent in one language is surprised that it cannot be as fluent in another one.